SemanticMediaWiki/SemanticMediaWiki/src/Importer/README.md

   * `canReplace` to indicate whether content is being allowed to be replaced during an import or not

-The `smwgImportReqVersion` stipulates the required version with files only matching the version to be allowed to be imported.
+The [`$smwgImportReqVersion`](https://www.semantic-mediawiki.org/wiki/Help:$smwgImportReqVersion) stipulates the required version and only an import file that matches that version is permitted to be imported.

 ### Example